tomasmark79/MarkWareVCMake/README.md

 # clone project to Windows filesystem
 git clone https://github.com/tomasmark79/MarkWareVCMake /mnt/c/dev/MyAwesomeApp
 cd /mnt/c/dev/MyAwesomeApp
 ```

 In Windows UI
 - Open VSCode
 - Install extension for WSL connection support  (id: ms-vscode-remote.remote-wsl)
 - In tasks select and run `WSL> Connect to WSL`
+- Open project folder from /mnt/c/dev/MyAwesomeApp

 And Enjoy! 🚀 You are with your VSCode within the WSL environemt as you are sitting within Linux OS.

+You need to continue settings your Conan 2 profiles, etc. This all is the same as for native Linux, or Mac.

 ---